Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Applicability beyond Image Classification

 \subsection{Video Classification}

 Similar to image classification, a video classification model outputs a vector of logits over possible classes.
-We use the same procedure as image classification to build cascades of video classification models.
+We use the same procedure as above to build cascades of video classification models.

-We consider the X3D~\cite{feichtenhofer2020x3d} architecture family for video classification, which is the state-of-the-art in terms of both the accuracy and efficiency.
+We consider the X3D~\citep{feichtenhofer2020x3d} architecture family for video classification, which is the state-of-the-art in terms of both the accuracy and efficiency.
 The X3D family contains a series of models of different sizes.
-Specifically, we build cascades of X3D models to match the FLOPS or accuracy of X3D-M, X3D-L or X3D-XL on Kinetics-600~\cite{carreira2018short}.
+Specifically, we build cascades of X3D models to match the FLOPs or accuracy of X3D-M, X3D-L or X3D-XL on Kinetics-600~\citep{carreira2018short}.

 The results are summarized in Table~\ref{table:k600}, where cascades significantly outperform the original X3D models.
-Our cascade outperforms X3D-XL by 1.2\% while using fewer average FLOPS, and achieves 83.1\% accuracy, a new state-of-the-art on Kinetics-600.
-Our cascade can also match the accuracy of X3D-XL with 3.7x fewer average FLOPS.
+Following X3D~\cite{feichtenhofer2020x3d}, `$\times$30' in Table~\ref{table:k600} means we sample 30 clips from each input video during evaluation (see appendix for more details).
+Our cascade outperforms X3D-XL, a state-of-the-art video classification model, by 1.2\% while using fewer average FLOPs.
+Our cascade can also match the accuracy of X3D-XL with 3.7x fewer average FLOPs.

-For clarity, the FLOPS in Table~\ref{table:k600} are the inference cost for a single clip.
-Following Feichtenhofer~\cite{feichtenhofer2020x3d}, we sample 30 clips from each input video during inference.
-Please refer to supplementary materials for more experimental details.